New Straitsville, Ohio

 New Straitsville is a village in Perry County, Ohio, United States.
 The population was 652 at the 2020 census.

 History

 New Straitsville was founded in 1870 as a coal mining town by the New Straitsville Mining Company.
-The town grew quickly and by 1880 the population was over 4,000 people.
-The coal mining activity ended in 1884, when a labor dispute at the mine ended with a group of miners sending a burning coal car into the mine, igniting the coal.
-At one time the heat from the fire was so great that residents could draw hot water directly from wells to brew coffee.
+The town grew quickly and by 1880 its population exceeded 4,000.
+Coal mining terminated in 1884 when a labor dispute at the mine ended with a group of miners sending a burning coal car into the mine, igniting the coal.
+The heat from the fire was so great that residents could draw hot water directly from wells to brew coffee.
 The fire in the New Straitsville mine burns to this day.
-New Straitsville is also famous for its annual "Moonshine Festival," which occurs during Memorial Day Weekend each year.
+New Straitsville is also famous for its annual "Moonshine Festival" on Memorial Day Weekend.

 Geography

 According to the United States Census Bureau, the village has a total area of 1.30 sqmi, all land.
 It lies in the watershed of Monday Creek.